MakeSchool-17/trip-planner-ios-client-ferologics/Tripologics_planner/Tripologics_planner/README.md

-#Project Outline

-The goal for this project is to build an iOS app that allows users to plan trips.
-Users can create trips and trips are defined by a collection of waypoints.
-Waypoints are represented by a geographic coordinate and a name.
-Users should be able to create, delete and modify trips.

-The content the user creates in the app should be persisted using Core Data.
-The data should also be synchronized with a backend system that you should write using Python and the Flask framework.

 #Personal Goals for this project
 - use as many value type code as possible
 - instead of creating a class, create a protocol